ellipsoid/plan_my_fringe/README.md

 ### Purpose

-Plan my fringe was designed to help attendees of a large performance festival choose when to their selected shows.
+plan_my_fringe was designed to help attendees of a large performance festival choose when to their selected shows.
 Keeping track of time conflicts between shows can be a burden for attendees planning their schedule, and this app aims to alleviate that burden.